-Regular new hires (general staff group) Mid-career hires

-Passing on skills
+To maintain high quality and pass on outstanding technologies and skills, the Company works on education on maintenance and improvement of expertise individually at each division and encourages employees on a company-wide basis to obtain public certifications.

-In order to proactively promote the transmission of outstanding skills to maintain high quality, the Company encourages employees to obtain official certifications.
-Furthermore, employees with exceptional manufacturing skills or expertise are recognized as "My Star" internally and given responsibility to instruct and train younger workers.

-In April 2013, the Technical Training Center was newly established within the Yokohama Plant, where training is carried out for technical staff through lectures and various hands-on workshops.
+Furthermore, employees with exceptional manufacturing skills or expertise are recognized as "Technical My Star" internally and given responsibility to instruct and train younger employees.
+At the Technical Training Center, established within the Yokohama Plant, we train our technical staff through lectures, practical training and hands-on workshops.

+Education and training system diagram